- Product: Voyager

 Follow all of the steps below.
 Do not deviate from the instructions.
 Install only the installation package specified in the previous section.

-- Login to the PC with an account that has full administrative rights.
+- Reboot the PC and then login with an account that has full administrative rights.

-- From Ex Libris ODBC installation package, run setup.exe
+- From the unzipped Ex Libris ODBC installation package, run setup.exe

 - Click "Next."